Dos and don'ts of handling disclosures

 Discussing these things with girls may be difficult to hear and tough to deal with.
 Following these Dos and Don'ts will help you offer them the best support possible.

-- repeatedly question or ask the girl to repeat the disclosure
+- Investigate, repeatedly question or ask the individual to repeat the disclosure

 While it is possible to spot signs or behavioural changes that may indicate that harm or abuse taking place, it is important to remember that you should not try to ‘diagnose’ abuse based on a checklist approach.